2. Professional Responsibilities of Community Pharmacists: A Complete Guide

 Patient counseling is defined as providing disease-related and medication-related information in simple and understandable language to patients or their caregivers.
 It also includes advice on:

 Research studies have shown that effective patient counseling improves medication adherence, therapeutic outcomes, and overall quality of life.
+It also reduces the risk of medication errors and adverse drug reactions.

 Every year, many new drugs are approved by regulatory authorities.
 However, their long-term safety and efficacy may not always be fully established.
 In many cases, prescribers depend on pharmaceutical companies for information, which may be biased due to commercial interests.